marq24/UUID0xFD6FTracer/README_en.md

 ### Sideload the APK (requires 'allow insecure apps' setting)
 [Download Latest from UUID0xFD6FTracer.apk](https://github.com/marq24/UUID0xFD6FTracer/releases/download/0.9.1.6/UUID0xFD6F_v0.9.1.6.apk)

+## Settings & Configuration
+Additional information about the settings and options can be found on the separate [SETTINGS.md](./SETTINGS.md).

 ## Recording ![GPSLoggerII](./misc/docs/gpsl-icon.png)
 I have kept this application as simple & lightweight as possible - when you like to record beacons and see them over a